Troubleshooting Endpoint Configuration

 From the Endpoint Configuration menu, go to Overview.

-In Interact, ask the question: Get Endpoint Configuration - Manifest Metadata?maxAge=60 from all machines
+In Interact, ask the question: Get Endpoint Configuration - Manifest Metadata?maxAge=60 and Action Lock Status from all machines

 Optionally add filters to the question to check the manifest revision on specific endpoints.